-1. Identify all parties - applicant and agent (if any) and objector(s) and agent(s) (if any); also members of the Board and licensing staff.
-2. Licensing staff introduce report and cover any preliminary legal matters.
-3. Applicants, objectors and their agents will be permitted to speak during the meeting in accordance with the points below, but such participation should normally be limited to 5 minutes in respect of each point below.
-The Board reserves the right to permit slightly longer participation in appropriate circumstances in each case.
-4. Applicant/agent to be invited to speak.
-5. Objector(s)/agent(s) (in order if more than one) and the Board to be invited to ask questions of the applicant/agent.
-Questions must relate to the spoken information at point 4 above and be asked through the Chair.
-6. Objector(s)/agent(s) (in order if more than one) to be invited to speak.
-Presentation must not introduce new information and refer solely to the matters raised in the written objection.
-7. Applicant/agent and the Board to be invited to ask questions of the objector(s)/agent(s).
-Questions must relate to the spoken information at point 6 above and be asked through the Chair.
-8. Objector(s)/agent(s) in turn to be asked to sum up.
-9. Applicant/agent to be invited to sum up.
-10. Board to determine application.
+- The Convener will identify all parties applicant and agent (if any) and objector(s) and agent(s) (if any); also members of the Board and licensing staff. - 2.
+Should any participant, be that a Board member, an officer, applicant, agent or objector, be attending remotely, it is considered good practice to follow Orkney Islands Council's Standing Orders, including the Protocol for Remote Attendance (Appendix 4 of the Standing Orders).
+Accordingly, those attending remotely will be asked to confirm that they are in a secure location and cannot be heard by anyone in their vicinity, particularly when confidential information is being considered. - 3.
+Licensing staff introduce report and cover any preliminary legal matters. - 4.
+Applicants, objectors and their agents will be permitted to speak during the meeting in accordance with the points below, but such participation should normally be limited to 5 minutes in respect of each point below.
+The Board reserves the right to permit slightly longer participation in appropriate circumstances in each case. - 5.
+Applicant/agent to be invited to speak. - 6.
+Objector(s)/agent(s) (in order if more than one) and the Board to be invited to ask questions of the applicant/agent.
+Questions must relate to the spoken information at point 4 above and be asked through the Convener.

+- 7. Objector(s)/agent(s) (in order if more than one) to be invited to speak.
+Presentation must not introduce new information and refer solely to the matters raised in the written objection. - 8.
+Applicant/agent and the Board to be invited to ask questions of the objector(s)/agent(s).
+Questions must relate to the spoken information at point 6 above and be asked through the Convener. - 9.
+Objector(s)/agent(s) in turn to be asked to sum up. - 10.
+Applicant/agent to be invited to sum up. - 11.
+Board to determine application.